Join the conversation and feel free to submit a question to our experts.Submit a question

 By Scott Bishop, MBA, CPA/PFS, CFP®

-Partner and Executive VP of Financial Planning
+Executive VP of Financial Planning

 Although the markets have had a nice run since bottoming in March of 2009 (after the 2008 Global Crisis – see chart below), many are feeling that they are due for a correction based on time, valuations, “headline” risks, etc. Even if your portfolio had a nice run in recent years, we believe markets will eventually correct.
 Historically we have had on average a 10% market correction every 2 years.
 As we are almost nine years into this “bull market”, we wanted to help with a reality check and share how your portfolio might react in the event similar “bear market” factors that took investors decades to recover from were to reemerge.
 I wrote about these risks in two articles for CNBC in 2014: